-Baylor > Welcome > Writing Center > Links > MLA Updates 2009
+Baylor > Welcome > Writing Center > Writing Handouts & Links > MLA Updates 2009

 MLA Updates 2009

 · No More Underlining!
 Underlining is no more.
-MLA now recommends italicizing titles of independently published works (books, periodicals, films, etc).
+MLA now recommends italicizing titles of independently published works (books, journals, magazines, films, etc).

 · No More URLs!
 While website entries will still include authors, article names, and website names, when available, MLA no longer requires URLs.
 Writers are, however, encouraged to provide a URL if the citation information does not lead readers to easily find the source.